IDeletedSystem64/anitrox/README.md

-# Anitrox Development Branch (anitrox_dev)
+# Anitrox
-This is the development branch, Where all the work happens.
-Be careful as some features may bite, or be removed without notice!
+This is the stable branch for Anitrox
 # Dependencies to get started
 To begin, you will need to satisfy the following dependencies:
 Node.JS: 16.6.0